JacquesBonet/redux-easy2-crud/README.md

 * Action, reducer and middleware are shorter to write

-There is only 4 actions, CREATE, READ, UPDATE, DELETE
+There is only 4 actions, CREATE, READ, UPDATE, DELETE.

+Its no more neccessary to specify (for ex a todo action) like  CREATE_TODO, READ_TODO, UPDATE_TODO, DELETE_TODO but CREATE, READ, UPDATE, DELETE, and associate a additionnal parameter to the redux action.
+This parameter specify the kind of the ressource (path).

-The difference with others redux middleware is we associate a path to the action, permitting to identify the managed ressource.
+The path permits to identify the managed ressource.

 * no redundency on the code